scottzach1/Project-Beans/project_requirement/project-requirement.md

    successfully transmits critical telemetry data to the base station during launch and its flight to enable project stakeholders to monitor the flight.
-6. Analysis of Flight Data This use case is verified if the the broadcast telemetry data is recorded and stored in a way that enables the project stakeholders to analyse the flight.
+6. Analysis of Flight Data This use case is verified if the broadcast telemetry data is recorded and stored in a way that enables the project stakeholders to analyse the flight.

 #### 4.2.2 Verifying Requirements